Top 12: What to Do in Marrakech (2026)

 Another emblematic place to visit in Marrakech is the Saadian Tombs.
 Discovered in 1917 after being hidden for centuries, this mausoleum houses the tombs of the Saadian dynasty, which ruled over Marrakech in the 16th and 17th centuries.

 This archaeological site is not only one of the most historically significant in the country but also one of the most visually striking.
-The tombs are a stunning example of Moroccan craftsmanship, with intricate tilework and marble pillars reflecting the dynasty’s grandeur.
+The tombs are a stunning example of Moroccan craftsmanship, with intricate tilework and striking marble columns reflecting the dynasty’s grandeur.
 Visiting the Saadian Tombs offers a fascinating glimpse into Morocco’s royal history and provides an opportunity to admire some of the country’s best examples of Islamic art and architecture.

 10. Venture into the Atlas Mountains